 - Appearance → Customize → Widgets.

-- This is how it should look like at this stage:
+- This is what it should look like at this stage:

 From Widgets, hit ‘Sidebar’ as indicated in the screenshot above, and you’ll see a list of WooCommerce features that you can use as Sidebar displays.